glowfic-constellation/glowfic/README.md

 If you haven't already, [start by installing Docker](https://docs.docker.com/install/).

-Then run `docker-compose up -d` within the glowfic directory.
+Then run `docker-compose up` within the glowfic directory.
 This will set up a Postgres server, a Redis server, and a Glowfic app server which can talk to both of them.

 There are some scripts for interacting with the Glowfic server in bin-docker.